 - 1. Cut a small portion of the Chara "stem" and place on a drop of water on a slide.
 Notice that the body is brittle.
-This is caused by CaCO3 (calcium carbonate) encrustation in the cell walls. - 2.
+This is caused by $CaCO_3$ (calcium carbonate) encrustation in the cell walls - 2.
 Observe the nodes, internodes, and branches. - 3.
-Observe under the dissecting microscope at around 10X-20X. - 4.
-Try to find and focus on the slightly red structures, which are complex reproductive structures termed gametangia, on the main filament or the branches.
+Observe under 4x. - 4.
+Try to find and focus on the red structures, which are complex reproductive structures termed gametangia, on the main filament or the branches.
 The gametangia make sperm or eggs, by mitosis, that are released into the surrounding water.
-External fertilization is followed by the formation of a diploid zygote that then undergoes meiosis. - 5.
-Draw and label the main filament, branches, nodes, and gametangia of Chara.
+External fertilization is followed by the formation of a diploid zygote that then undergoes meiosis.